20

 P The Lord be with you.

-C And also with you.
+C And with thy spirit.

 P Let us pray.